jdonald/raspbian-multiarch/README.md

 will install **qemu-user** so you can seamlessly run 64-bit commands.
 Heavy graphical applications won't work in emulation, but try out Nethack and other console commands.
 After that point you can consider whether it still makes sense to replace the kernel for true ARM64 execution.
+Furthermore, this means you can trial a system configuration on a Pi 2, Pi Zero, or other boards with 32-bit hardware.

 If an error occurs partway through, the *.deb files remain saved for troubleshooting or manual installation.
 Each helper script is designed to detect past progress and avoid